jnf/blinder/db/texts/event_info.md

 ### Proposal Form

-The proposal form is divided into three sections, each used as criteria for acceptance:
+The proposal form is divided into four sections, each used as criteria for acceptance:

 _Talk Information_: is the primary data used during proposal evaluation and selection.
 Please help us avoid unconscious/unintentional bias by not including personally identifying information in this section, including gendered pronouns, websites, or company names.